 Naturally, Apple says the music and TV shows that have been purchased or rented will be shifted to the new Apple TV app, while all future purchases will be made from the iTunes Store within the Apple TV app.

 When it comes to Podcasts, all subscriptions and downloads from iTunes will be added to the Podcasts app, while iTunes audio books are being transferred over to the revamped Books app.
-Here’s the advice below:

-In a post on the Apple Support site, the company said: “macOS Catalina makes it faster and simpler to access all of your “ripped” or imported music, purchased media, and more.
-The new apps organize your media just like the same apps on iOS.
+“The new apps organize your media just like the same apps on iOS.
 Your entire media collection will find a new home and transition automatically into the new Apple Music, Apple TV, and Apple Podcasts apps.
 In addition, your previous iTunes Store purchases and synced libraries will not change on any of your devices.”